yashsahugtx/skype-docs/Skype/UCMA/activating-a-manually-provisioned-application.md

     > [!NOTE]
-    > <P>A service GRUU can be used in a single-computer pool (a pool in which the computer FQDN is the same as the pool FQDN).
-However, if additional computers are added to that pool, the use of the service GRUU should be discontinued and the computer GRUU used instead.</P>
+    > A service GRUU can be used in a single-computer pool (a pool in which the computer FQDN is the same as the pool FQDN).
+However, if additional computers are added to that pool, the use of the service GRUU should be discontinued and the computer GRUU used instead.